gre/developer-portal/_docs/live-app/developer-mode.md

 This option will allow you to browse for local files and add a local app using a local manifest.
 With it you can be autonomous in testing your application.
 You’ll have to load your own manifest to make your application appear in the Discover section.

+## Disabling the developer mode

+If you want to disable the developer mode, you will need to uninstall and reinstall Ledger Live.